martiansideofthemoon/relic-retrieval/README.md

 # in terminal 2
 # you may need to run "export CUDA_VISIBLE_DEVICES=1" to use GPU-1
 # this script is used for early stopping checkpoints, it is not a precise evaluation.
-See section on evaluation for precise evaluation.
 bash retriever_train/examples/evaluate.sh
 ```

-2. (recommended) If you have a SLURM setup, you can configure model hyperparameters using [`retriever_train/hyperparameter_config.py`](retriever_train/hyperparameter_config.py) (which supports grid search too) and then run,
+2. If you have a SLURM setup, you can configure model hyperparameters using [`retriever_train/hyperparameter_config.py`](retriever_train/hyperparameter_config.py) (which supports grid search too) and then run,

 ```
 python retriever_train/schedule.py